sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 Graphically perfect (probably can only come from Utah), elegant simplicity, and later, those visualisations.

-Lots of decisions that make you smile
+Lots of decisions that make you smile.

 ###  🏅 IntelliJ IDEA
 from JetBrains